kovidgoyal/rapydscript-ng/README.md

 under the hood, which has several differences from the Python regular expression engine.
 Most importantly:

-  - it does not support lookbehind
+  - it does not support lookbehind and group existence assertions
   - it does not support unicode (on ES 6 runtimes, unicode is supported, but with a different syntax).
 You can test for the presence of unicode support with
 	```re.supports_unicode```.